IMI-DollarGame/DollarGame/README.md

 - npm run dev  // or npm run build (in order to build)

 Note:
-Inside of the src folder we have scenes folder : there you find all Scenes , which we need for the project : e.g. Tutorail scene, Levels scene , etc.
+Inside of the src folder we have scenes folder : there you find all Scenes , which we need for the project : e.g. Tutorial scene, Levels scene , etc.